RustyMods/DiscordBot/Thunderstore/README.md

 ### Discord Commands

 Send commands in your designated command channel:
-- Commands should start with a command prefix (configurable)
+- Commands should start with a command prefix `!`
-- Example: `listplayers` to list online players
+- Example: `!listplayers` to list online players
-- Example: `save` to save the world
+- Example: `!save` to save the world

 ## Commands